pdf-association/pdf-issues/README.md

 ## Directly referencing resolutions

 Errata can always be referred by the appropriate GitHub issue numbers(s).
 Resolutions are published to a set of static URLs at [https://www.pdfa.org/pdf-issues/](https://www.pdfa.org/pdf-issues/) of the form `<standard-number>/clause<clause-number>.html`.
-Each of these resolution pages also includes anchor pointss for all Headings (`Hx.y.z` anchors to heading X.Y.Z in the appropriate ISO standard) and Tables (`TableXXX` anchors to Table XXX in the appropriate ISO standard.
-This allows very precise linkages to the final resolution outcomes, without scrolling through long GitHub discussions.
+Each of these resolution pages also includes anchor points for all Headings (`#Hx.y.z` anchors to heading X.Y.Z in the appropriate ISO standard) and Tables (`#TableXXX` anchors to Table XXX in the appropriate ISO standard).
+This allows very precise linkages to final resolution outcomes, without scrolling through long technical GitHub discussions.

 For example:

-- [https://pdfa.org/pdf-issues/21757-1-2020/](https://pdfa.org/pdf-issues/21757-1-2020/) links directly to every resolutions for ISO 21757-1:2020 ECMAscript for PDF 2.0.
+- [https://pdfa.org/pdf-issues/21757-1-2020/](https://pdfa.org/pdf-issues/21757-1-2020/) links directly to every resolution in ISO 21757-1:2020 ECMAscript for PDF 2.0.
 - [https://pdfa.org/pdf-issues/32000-2-2020/clauseAnnexQ.html](https://pdfa.org/pdf-issues/32000-2-2020/clauseAnnexQ.html) links directly to all resolutions in Annex Q *(normative) Method for determining transparency on a page* of ISO 32000-2:2020 (PDF 2.0).
 - [https://pdfa.org/pdf-issues/32000-2-2020/clause12.html#H12.5.6.5](https://pdfa.org/pdf-issues/32000-2-2020/clause12.html#H12.5.6.5) links directly to all resolutions in ISO 32000-2:2020 (PDF 2.0) clause 12.5.6.5 *Link annotations*.
 - [https://pdfa.org/pdf-issues/32000-2-2020/clause08.html#Table87](https://pdfa.org/pdf-issues/32000-2-2020/clause08.html#Table87) links directly to all resolutions in ISO 32000-2:2020 (PDF 2.0) Table 87 - *Additional entries specific to an image dictionary*.